Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

 Move active object perpendicular to view

 `X` (toggle) : lock on X view axis
 `Y` (toggle) : lock on Y view axis
 `Ctrl` : Lock on X or Y view axis depending on free movements
 `Shift` : Precision mode

 ### Move forward / backward

-Move the object in depth relative to camera
+Move the object in depth relative to camera.

 `Ctrl` : Adjust Scale so object retain same size in camera frame
 `Shift` : Precision mode
 `Alt` : Constraint on horizontal plane

-> Note that even if you're in free navigation, it will still on the depth relative to camera
+> Note: even if you're in free navigation, The move is relative to camera

+During transform, there is a hint color overlay:

+- everything in tinted red is behind object
+- everything in tinted blue is in fron of object

+The overlay can be customised or disabled in addon preferences

 ### Rotate